-In 2014, budgeted State Aid represents approximately 12.9% of the County's General Fund revenues.
+In 2015, budgeted State Aid represents approximately 13.3% of the County's General Fund revenues.
 Nearly all of the State Aid received by the County is formula-based assistance for specific mandated human service programs.

-The New York State Budget for the fiscal year beginning April 1, 2014 was enacted on March 31, 2014.
-While counties continue to govern under stressful fiscal conditions, the 2014-2015 State budget includes mandate relief actions and tools designed to provide counties with savings, funding or flexibility to manage more efficiently.
-The major program increases include:
+The New York State Budget for the fiscal year beginning April 1, 2015 was enacted on March 31, 2015.
+While counties continue to govern under stressful fiscal conditions, the 2015-2016 State budget includes mandate relief actions and tools designed to provide counties with savings, funding or flexibility to manage more efficiently.
+The final budget included the zero percent Growth Cap in local Medicaid costs.
+Now any increases in Medicaid costs are funded by the State.
+Additionally, federal savings related to the Affordable Care Act continue to generate positive results for counties with expected federal ACA savings to lower most counties' Medicaid costs by about four percent in 2015 compared to what they paid in 2014.
+Other items of interest for counties include the following: